mrdandelion6/Learn-to-Code/topics/using-vim/vim.md

 ### 0, $, ^ (line)
 - $: move to start of line
 - 0: move to end of line
-- move to first non-blank character of line
+- ^: move to first non-blank character of line

 ### gg, G (file)
 - gg: move to start of file
 - G: move to end of file

-## text editing
-- u: undo last change

 ## advanced movement
 ### {, } (paragraph)